linuslundahl/good-old-gallery/readme.txt

 |- my-theme.css (this is the only required file)
 |- my-theme.png (must be a png) `

-Fill in the file headers in the css, only *Style Name* is required, but the more you fill in the better.
+Fill in the file headers in the css, only *Style Name* and *Class* are required, but the more you fill in the better.

 Now add some css to style your Good Old Galleries.